 You collected \$50,000 from the insurance company for the damage to your home, but your household furnishings weren't insured.
-Your adjusted gross income for the year the hurricane occurred is \$65,000.
+Your AGI for the year the hurricane occurred is \$65,000.
 You figure your casualty loss deduction from the hurricane in the following manner.